haiiliin/abqpy/docs/source/user/about/examples/create-part.md

 These statements provide access to the objects related to sketches and parts. sketch and part are called Python modules.

-The next statement in the script is shown in {numref}`cmd-righttoleft-nls`.
+The next statement in the script is shown in [](#cmd-righttoleft-nls).
 You can read this statement from right to left as follows:

 1. Create a new model named Model A.
 2. Store the new model in the model database mdb.